 There are many ways to get on the network at UMSL.
 You can get connected in one of our many computer labs, in our computer classrooms, with our KIOSK machines located around campus, and with your own personal device through our wireless network.

 Residential Hall Students: To activate your Ethernet connection, contact the Technology Support Center at 314-516-6034.

 For more information and setup instructions, please go to: http://www.umsl.edu/technology/tsc/ and click on Getting Connected.

 By using the wireless network, you will be able to access your e-mail, MyGateway, and other related internet services without being confined to a computer lab.
-Wireless network access is available on campus at most locations.
-You can see available wireless access at http://www.umsl.edu/technology/wireless/
+Wireless Internet Access is available in several locations across campus.
+For more information concerning coverage or WIFI issues, please contact the Technology Support Center at 516-6034

 To connect to our wireless network, you will need a laptop with a wireless network adapter that supports 802.11a/b/g/n standards.
 If your laptop does not have a built-in wireless adapter, you may purchase a wireless adapter from the University Bookstore (Triton Store) or an electronics retail store.